khiney/SimpleServer/Sockets/tcp/README.md

 ##### (e)Design Explanation
-I explained this in my overly long video, but overall I just made sure I thought of a mistake that could be made at every step of my program.
+I explained this in my video, but overall I just made sure I thought of a mistake that could be made at every step of my program.
 From not entering a JSON object, empty inputs, not having the right data types, etc. In my video I point out what I did within my code to catch mistakes and prevent the program server from crashing.

 ##### (f)Screen Capture Link
-https://youtu.be/w6fveafk_IY (its 13 minutes long!
+[link]https://youtu.be/w6fveafk_IY      (its 13 minutes long!
 Sorry I talked too much)

 ##### (g)UDP over TCP
 -The program would have a couple differences if it used UDP instead of TCP.
 One difference is that UDP